 Harnessing the Wind

 Life in the Staked Plains meant dealing with lots of wind.
-Dust devils are whipped up by the fast moving breezes.
-With a nearly constantly supply of free power available, the use of windmills became integral in the Texas Panhandle.
+Dust devils are whipped up by the fast-moving breezes.
+With a nearly constant supply of free power available, the use of windmills became integral in the Texas Panhandle.
 We can honestly say that this was the first museum we visited that had an entire gallery filled with windmill parts.
 We can just imagine a worker staked out on the plains, as they assembled a windmill.

 Drilling for Gold

 It is estimated that there is oil or gas under two-thirds of the state of Texas.
 Life in the Staked Plains these days includes plenty of fields, but it hasn’t always been that way.
 In the early 1900s, an expedition was organized to trace the Canadian River, which flows through the Panhandle.
 During the exploration, it was noted that the region was favorable for rich oil fields.
 The report was forgotten for over a decade until it was finally used to determine the location of the first test well.